Women enjoying the "Seeing Seattle" open-air tour c1910

 University of Washington Libraries, Special Collections/Washington State Jewish Historical Society, JEW0684

-The stories that will be shared are of women who have made their mark in a wide array of fields.
+The short stories that will be shared are of women who have made their mark in a wide array of fields.
 Agents of Change illustrates the many important contributions Jewish women are making every day in Washington state and in our world.

 - How did you or your family come to live in Washington State?
 What has your experience been like here?

 - Please describe a time in your life when you took a risk or had a powerful experience and challenged yourself.
 What did you learn from this experience?

 - What barriers have you faced, if any, and how have they made you feel?

 - Could you share a time in your life when being a Jewish woman was particularly meaningful or particularly challenging?
 How does Jewish wisdom, practice, or identity show up for you today?